GamesCreed

 That is what makes Crusader Kings III stand out from all grand strategy games, and it still does so on consoles.
 Drama.
 The RPG elements are in full effect on consoles and allow players to find themselves becoming attached to all of the great characters they will meet: the plots and the schemes, the wars and battles.
 Build up your capital so that it becomes the most dominant city in the whole known world.
 That is what makes Crusader Kings III special.

-Overall, Crusader Kings III on consoles is not as good as its PC counterpart as most had expected.
+Overall, Crusader Kings III on consoles is not as good as its PC counterpart, as most had expected.
 However, despite this, the title still manages to stand on its own two feet and be incredibly addictive and fun.
-The menus may be cumbersome at times, but the tiresome nature of it is often completely overshadowed by the events of the game, you will quickly become hooked into the world of medieval politics and everything else will seem to vanish around you.
+The menus may be cumbersome at times, but the tiresome nature of them is often completely overshadowed by the events of the game.
+You will quickly become hooked on the world of medieval politics and everything else will seem to vanish around you.

 CK3 is one of the best grand strategy games ever made, and its new console iteration is quite possibly the best grand strategy game on consoles right now.